South Dakota Athletics honors 2013-14 award winners

 USD vs. NDSU

-Amy Williams is in her second season as the head women's basketball coach at the University of South Dakota.
+Amy Williams is in her third season as the head women's basketball coach at the University of South Dakota.
 Williams was named the Coyote head coach on June 4, 2012.

 Before coming to USD, Williams was an assistant coach for several years at the Division I level, including serving as the top assistant/recruiting coordinator at Oklahoma State from 2001-05, and holding the same position at Tulsa from 2005-07.